Monks (Oliver Twist): Characteristics

 Monks is one of Dickens's more melodramatic characters - totally evil without even the shred of affection that Bill Sikes has for his bull terrier, Bullseye.
 He is physically unattractive, has a dark red mark on the left side of his jaw, is subject to severe epileptic fits, and completely cowardly, not willing to outwardly be associated with any form of crime (this is not because he is a moral being, but because he fears being caught).
-Dickens keeps his motives and his true identity a total secret until nearly the end of the novel, thus surprising the reader with an unexpected revelation that adds complications to the plot.

 In other media

 Monks does not appear at all in Oliver!, the musical adaptation of the novel, nor in several film versions of the novel which seek to simplify the story, including Roman Polanski's 2005 adaptation of Oliver Twist.
 He does, however, appear in several mini-series versions of the novel, as well as in David Lean's 1948 film version.

 Carl Stockdale played Monks twice in the 1916 film version and the 1922 film version.
 In the ending of the latter, Monks is forgiven by Oliver who persuades Mr. Brownlow not to turn him over to the police.

 Ralph Truman portrays Monks in the 1948 film version.
 At the end of the film, Monks' involvement with Fagin is discovered and he is arrested.

 John Carson portrays Monks in the 1962 BBC serial.
 This depiction of the character is considered to be very faithful to the source material.

+In the 1980 British television series The Further Adventures of Oliver Twist, Monks is played by Geoffrey Larder.
+In this series, Monks does not leave for America, as stated in Dickens' novel, but continues his vendetta against Oliver and at the end of the series apparently commits suicide by leaping into the Thames while being pursued by police (although there is a possibility that he may have swum to safety and escaped).

 Oliver Cotton played Monks in the U.S. 1982 Hallmark TV version of the film, where he actually has an encounter with Oliver and his red mark was on the top of his right eyebrow instead (not to be confused with the Australian film version, which was released the same year).
 At the end of the film, Monks is arrested.

 Pip Donaghy played Monks in the 1985 BBC TV serial, where he also had an encounter with Oliver, constantly suffered severe epileptic fits every time his half-brother's name was mentioned, and his red mark was on his neck instead.

+In the 2023 series The Artful Dodger (2023 TV series), Monks is portrayed by Australian actor, Ezekiel Simat.
+In this iteration, there is no reference to Monks' epilepsy.
+He is a seemingly omnipresent threat to Fagin and Dodger but does not cross paths with Oliver Twist at all.